Protecting ourselves and others

 Guidance on how to protect everyone involved in the Scouts and support those made more vulnerable by the current situation.

-People can become infected with COVID 19when droplets land directly on them, or they touch contaminated objects or surfaces.
+COVID 19 is mainly spread through airborne transmission and occasionally through contact with contaminated surfaces.
 Good respiratory hygiene, ventilation and hand washing are therefore very important.

 You can reduce your risk of getting and spreading the infection by: